NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 * Libraries: `<path to>/eagle-intro-<gitusername>/lbr`
 * Design Rules: `<path to>/QuadClass-Resources/Eagle/DRU`
 * CAM Jobs: `<path to>/QuadClass-Resources/Eagle/CAM`
-* User Language Programs: `<path to>/QuadClass-Resources/Eagle/ULP`

-If you don't want to replace the defaults, you should at least append these to directories already there.

 ### Do the Button and Light Tutorial